How Libraries Can Measure the Success of Community Health Programs

 For example, a library offering a health information literacy workshop might use an indicator such as:

-Percentage of participants who report increased confidence finding reliable health information online.
+Percentage of participants reporting increased confidence finding reliable health information online

-Indicators translate program goals into measurable evidence of progress.
+Indicators help translate broad goals into measurable evidence of progress.

 Why Indicators Matter for Library Health Programs